 - Increment meets agreed Architectural Guidelines – Wiki’s are fantastic for this, but automate what you can.

 Whatever Definition of Done you come up with it is unlikely that your entire Product currently meets the criteria.
 You are not yet doing Scrum.
 Before you start Sprinting, you need to focus on making sure that your current Increment meets your new Definition of Done.
-Focus on Quality, which is what the Development Team is accountable for, and make sure that your Increment meets that new quality bar before you start.
+Focus on Quality, which is what the Developers are accountable for, and make sure that your Increment meets that new quality bar before you start.
 The next Increment can only reach the quality bar of all those that came before do.

 Growing your Definition of Done (DoD)

 It’s super important that quality is always increasing, and that means that you will need to at least reflect on your Definition of Done on a regular cadence.
 In Scrum, this cadence is defined by your Sprint length, and you have a Kaizen moment at the Sprint Retrospective.
 That does not mean that you don’t reflect on your DOD all the time, you do.
 You reflect continuously on whether your increment currently meets your DoD, and what you need to do to get it there.
 You should always be reflecting on whether your DoD fits your needs.
-If your Development Team finds that something is missing from the DoD halfway through the Sprint, then they should go ahead and add it, making sure that they are not endangering the Sprint Goal.
+If your Developers finds that something is missing from the DoD halfway through the Sprint, then they should go ahead and add it, making sure that they are not endangering the Sprint Goal.